Road Traffic Act 1960: Amendments and later legislation

-The 1960 Act has been partially repealed or amended by later road traffic legislation, including successive Road Traffic Acts and the Road Traffic Regulation Act 1984.
+The act has been partially repealed by later road traffic legislation, including successive Road Traffic Acts and the Road Traffic Regulation Act 1984.
 It was a consolidation statute and did not introduce radical policy changes, but subsequent amendments and reforms built on its structure.

 Parliamentary history

-Debate on the Bill is recorded in Hansard for both Houses.
+Debate on the bill is recorded in Hansard for both Houses.
 The discussions focused on enforcement, lighting provisions, and regulatory matters.

 Reception and legal commentary

-The Act has been cited in legal texts and academic literature as an important consolidation step in twentieth-century British road law.
-Contemporary annotated editions summarised its operation, and later scholarship references the Act's role in developing subsequent legislation, including accident compensation and vehicle regulation legislation.
+The act has been cited in legal texts and academic literature as an important consolidation measurement in twentieth-century British road law, concerning road deaths and injuries.
+Contemporary annotated editions summarised its operation, and later scholarship references the act's role in developing subsequent legislation, including accident compensation and vehicle regulation legislation.

+Subsequent developments

+Section 267(1) of, and schedule 18 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.